plum-umd/symphony-lang/autotools.md

 ## Running the build system

-To build and install the PSL interpreter directly to your system, run `make` followed by `make install` as root, which usually means running `sudo make install`.
+To build and install the PSL interpreter directly to your system, first run `make`, then run `make install` with root privilege, which usually means running `sudo make install`.
 After doing this, you can run `psl` to run the PSL interpreter.

 To build and install the PSL Docker image, run `make docker`.
 After doing this, a Docker image named `psl` will be available.
-It will be tagged with the `latest` tag and with the PSL version number.
+It will be tagged with both the `latest` tag and the PSL version number.
 Inside a Docker container, you can run `psl` to run the PSL interpreter.